 Aside from the big scale, he is profoundly committed to the principles of Universal Design, intending design as a tool to neutralize discrimination and inequality, and promoting a holistic approach to sustainable living.
 He focuses his academic and professional research on issues about (in)equity, with particular attention to the urban environment, experimenting on what punctual architectural designs can do to impact the scale of the city.

 Before establishing XCOOP, Andrea collaborated for four years with Rem Koolhaas at the Office for Metropolitan Architecture in Rotterdam, where he worked on architecture and masterplan projects in Europe, the Middle East and Asia.
 At OMA, Andrea worked on the winning scheme for the Stock Exchange competition in Shenzhen, China; on the redevelopment of the former Mercati Generali in Rome, Italy; and on the construction documents of the Congress Centre in Cordoba, Spain.
 Still at OMA, Andrea worked on museums and curatorial projects, such as the Francisco Goya Museum in Zaragoza, Spain; the Contemporary Art Museum in Riga, Latvia; the Danish Architecture Center (Blox) in Copenhagen, Denmark; and the Prada Foundation Museum in Milan, Italy.

 Andrea studied architecture and urban planning at the Institute Superieur d'Architecture Victor Horta in Bruxelles and at the IUAV University of Venice, where he graduated (M.Arch) in 2004.
-He holds a master degree in Music at the Conservatory F.A.
-Bonporti of Trento.
+He holds a master degree in Music from the Conservatory F.A.
+Bonporti of Trento, Italy.